 A Garden of Tulips

-At the start of a new school year, I was thinking about ideas for art projects for the K1 and K2 children.
-One project we always prepare for is Mother’s Day.
-I began looking for flowers that would be simple enough for the children to paint.
-The year before, we had painted daisies, and it took quite a bit of practice for the children to get the petal shapes right.
+At the start of a new school year, I was planning art projects for the K1 and K2 children, including one for Mother’s Day.
+I looked for flowers that would be simple enough for them to paint.
+The year before, we painted daisies, and it took quite a bit of practice to get the petal shapes right.
 That was when the idea of tulips came to mind.
-I began searching for pictures of tulips online, studying the flowers and thinking about how their shapes could be simplified so that young children could paint them.
-As I looked more closely, I found myself becoming increasingly fascinated by the flowers themselves.
-That was when the inspiration for this colourful painting of tulips came to life.
-While painting, I realized that there are many different kinds of tulips.
-Although they share a similar overall form, each variety has its own unique details and subtle differences in shape.
-It reminded me of how wonderfully creative God is.
-Nature is full of variations and beauty, even within something that at first glance seems simple.
-Moments like this make me especially grateful for the gift of painting.
-It allows me to slow down and notice the beauty in the smallest details of nature — details that can be surprisingly awe-inspiring.
-In the end, the children did not paint tulips for Mother’s Day that year.
-Instead, we visited a sakura exhibition and discovered that it was much easier for them to paint a canopy of cherry blossoms by dabbing different shades of pink.
+As I searched for pictures online and studied their forms, I found myself increasingly drawn to their beauty.
+This led to the inspiration for this colourful painting of tulips.
+While painting, I realised that although tulips share a similar form, there are many subtle variations in shape and detail.
+It reminded me of how wonderfully creative God is — even in something simple, there is endless beauty.
+I am grateful for the gift of painting, which helps me slow down and notice these details.
+In the end, the children did not paint tulips for Mother’s Day.
+Instead, we visited a sakura exhibition and found it easier to paint cherry blossoms by dabbing shades of pink.
 But the tulips did not go to waste.
-For the rest of the year, this cheerful garden of tulips welcomes the children at the school door each day, adding a bright and joyful start to their mornings.
+This cheerful garden of tulips welcomed the children at the school door each day, bringing a bright start to their mornings.

 INSPIRATION